 Hitgeheim Country Lodge offers the most exciting and memorable experience.
 Rooms are clean, spacious, and air-conditioned, with stunning views of the magnificent landscape.
 We recommend booking a well-planned safari and experiencing unforgettable excursions.
 The hotel also offers various amenities, including free parking, high-speed internet, complimentary breakfast, and airport transportation.

-Visitors have access to the pool, so you can splash and have a great time.
-They offer top-notch food, and they have a welcoming staff.
-You will get to try a wide variety of delicious dishes and learn about the historical and geographical roots of the food.
+Visitors can access the pool, so you can splash and have a great time.
+The restaurant offers top-notch food and has a welcoming staff.
+You will get to try a wide variety of delicious dishes and learn about the food’s historical and geographical roots.
 The atmosphere is cosy and lively.
 Hitgeheim has it all for a perfect stay.

 Camp Figtree

 Get a great taste of nature at Camp Figtree.
-You can enjoy the silence and the overwhelming nature all around the place.
-You can book a luxurious stay and enjoy a private pool with your family.
-It is known for its professional staff that accommodates the guests’ requests and needs.
-The hotel has a spectacular location where you can easily access Addo elephant park.
+Enjoy the silence and overwhelming nature all around the place.
+Book a luxurious stay and enjoy a private pool with your family.
+The hotel is known for its professional staff that accommodates the guests’ requests and needs.
+The hotel has a spectacular location where you can easily access Addo Elephant Park.

 It is a perfect getaway from the hustle and bustle of everyday life with relaxing accommodations.
 Rooms are authentically decorated and equipped with comfortable beds and a bath or shower.
 The fees are worth the value.